featured image: a guide to e-commerce spelling and its history

 The answer is that while “e-commerce” and “ecommerce” are both technically correct, the preferred spelling can vary depending on the context.

 In general, “e-commerce” refers to the larger industry or concept, while “ecommerce” is used when referencing online transactions or businesses.
-For example, an article about the history of ecommerce might use the spelling “e-commerce,” while an online store would be more likely to use “ecommerce.”
+For example, an article about the history of ecommerce might use the spelling “e-commerce,” while an online store would be more likely to use ecommerce in their transactional emails

 The choice of spelling is up to the individual author or organization.
 It’s important to be consistent throughout a piece of writing.
 Using two different spellings for the same concept can confuse readers and make your work seem less credible.

 Still, you should focus on growing your ecommerce business and settle spelling debates quickly with internal rules.
-For example, improve your shopping experience and get more return customers with great order confirmation emails.
+For example, improve your shopping experience and get more return customers with great order confirmation emails or an ecommerce chatbot.